56th (London) Infantry Division: First World War

-By midnight on 10 November the division was relieved in the front line and drawn back into Corps support, but the divisional artillery remained in action until the Cease Fire sounded at 11.00 on 11 November when the Armistice with Germany came into force.
-During the 1010 days of its existence since re-formation, the division spent 100 days in active operations, 385 days in an active sector, 195 days in a quiet sector and 100 days at rest, although the divisional artillery was frequently left in the line after the withdrawal of the infantry of the division.
-Its total casualties were 1470 officers and 33,339 other ranks, killed, wounded and missing.
+By midnight on 10 November the division was relieved in the front line and drawn back into corps support, but the divisional artillery remained in action until the Cease Fire sounded at 11.00 on 11 November when the armistice of 11 November 1918 came into force.
+During the 1010 days of its existence since re-formation, the 56th Division spent 100 days in active operations, 385 days in an active sector, 195 days in a quiet sector and 100 days at rest, although the divisional artillery was frequently left in the line after the withdrawal of the infantry of the division.
+Its total casualties were 1,470 officers and 33,339 other ranks, killed, wounded and missing.

-After the Armistice the division was engaged in road-mending etc. The first parties left for demobilisation in mid-December and the division gradually dwindled.
-Divisional HQ left for England on 18 May 1919 and the final cadre followed on 10 June.
-The division. began reforming in London District in April 1920.
+After the armistice the division was engaged in road-mending etc. The first parties left for demobilisation in mid-December and the division gradually dwindled.
+Divisional headquarters left for England on 18 May 1919 and the final cadre followed on 10 June.
+The division began reforming in London District in April 1920.